 What if the calling feels too big, too hard, too confusing?

-What if it would simply be easier to stick to what worked before, what is familiar, what we’ve already built up?
+What if it would be more comfortable to stick to what worked before, what is familiar, what we’ve already built up?

 What if staying in a boat and dealing with fish is far more comfortable for us than walking around on land all day among people?